Trainer-AJ/summary/README.md

 # summary

+  Here's an overview of these components:

+---

+🔧 Incident Management

+---

+🧩 Problem Management

+Aims to identify and eliminate the root causes of incidents to prevent recurrence.
+This process includes conducting root cause analyses and coordinating with Change Management to implement solutions.

+---

+🔄 Change Management

+Manages the lifecycle of all changes to minimize disruption to IT services.
+It encompasses stages such as initiation, assessment, planning, implementation, and closure, ensuring that changes are systematically and efficiently handled.

+---

+📚 Knowledge Management

+---

+🤖 BMC Helix ITSM Insights

+---

+  If you would like more detailed information on any of these areas or guidance on implementing them, feel free to ask!

 ## ITSM process types :
 Here’s a real-life example using a bank's mobile app to explain each ITSM concept: